 If you only travel once or twice a year, a travel card might not be worth having.
 Instead, you might consider one of our best cash back credit cards.

-No Foreign Transaction Fees
+Look for No Foreign Transaction Fees

-The best travel cards don’t have foreign transaction fees.
+The best travel rewards cards don't have foreign transaction fees.
 This fee is an added cost for using your card outside of the United States.
-It’s usually about 3% of each foreign transaction you make.
+It's usually about 3% of each foreign transaction you make.
 That fee can add up quickly.
-That’s why carrying a card with zero foreign transaction fees is a must when you travel internationally.
+That's why carrying a card with zero foreign transaction fees is a must when you travel internationally.

 Do You Prefer a Specific Hotel or Airline?